-A maximum force of 20N to open accessible escape doors is recommended.
+CFPA Europe recommends a maximum force of 20 N to open accessible escape doors.
 Otherwise it is very difficult for people in a wheelchair or walker to open the doors.

 Free swing is a type of door closers are available in which the closing function is enabled only when the receiving signal of fire alarm or by built-in detectors.
 Such fittings need at the beginning of opening a force of approximately 45 N and therefore do not meet the demands.
 In other cases, 130 N is accepted if there is air pressure that creates such high pressures.